MLHale/funset-enrichment-visualization/README.md

 exit
 ```
 ### Development Environment Setup
-First, upon initial install, you need to build the ember dependencies.
+If you plan to edit the client-side app, you need to,  upon initial install, build the ember dependencies.
 Do the following (on the host):

 * install npm 6.0.0+
 * install ember-cli 2.16.2 +